-"I have to share a room with another person?"
-"I have to share a communal bathroom with the opposite sex?"
-These are questions asked by international exchange students studying at Washington College.
-You will likewise have some initial shock by the accommodations provided by your host institution.
-Adjusting to and acclimatizing to the housing is all part of the adjustment process.
 Specific questions about housing at your host institution should be directed to their housing or international office (for host family stays).
 If your institution allows you to live in independent off-campus arrangements, keep all variables in mind: does your new roommate/flatmate smoke?
 Is it a single-gendered apartment?
 Here are a few things about housing abroad that have stuck out to other students:

-- Being a 30 minute+ commute to campus.
+- Having a 30 minute+ commute to campus.

 - Having wardens instead of resident advisors.

 - Having a sink in your dorm room.

 - Being housed with first year students.

-- Having to pay an extra fee for air conditioning.
+- Having to pay an extra fee for air conditioning, or no AC available.

 - Not having a central dining hall or meal plan.

-- Having to cook for yourself (everyday).
+- Having to cook for yourself (every day).